9p4/hackna/README.md

-# HackNA 2019 Project (Called SteelWall)
+# HackNA 2019 Project (Called UltraCrypt)

-## A firewall monitor written in Python3
+## A Client-side web encryption/decryption utility

-This is similar to GlassWire, but an open source version of it.

-Made with TKinter + Python3
+Upload a plaintext file, it gets encrypted with AES-256 bit encryption, and you can decrypt it on the same page.
+Made with pure HTML, CSS and JavaScript (with a bit of jQuery thrown in)